aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### ARCHITECTURE

-The second value of software relates to the softness of software.
-Software is intended to be a way to easily change the behavior of machines.
+The second value of SW relates to the softness of SW.
+SW is intended to be a way to easily change the behavior of machines.

-To fulfill its purpose, software must be soft.
+To fulfill its purpose, SW must be soft.
 **When the stakeholders change their minds about a feature**, that change should be **easy to make**.
 The difficulty in making such a change should be proportional only to the scope of the change, and not to the shape of the change.

 #### THE GREATER VALUE

-What is more important for the software system – to work, or to be easy to change?
+What is more important for the SW system – to work, or to be easy to change?

-Business managers likely say it's more important for the software system to work.
+Business managers likely say it's more important for the SW system to work.
 Developers, in turn, often go alogn with this attitude.
 But it's a wrong attitude.
 Let's examine the extremes:

 - Extreme 1: